SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

 - **Free Tier option with Pay-as-you-go (PAYG) or Cloud Platform Enterprise Agreement (CPEA) account** or **SAP Business Technology Platform Trial**

-You cannot use boosters to create a SAP BTP subaccount with 'free' service plans, you need to either use SAP btp-setup-automator or set up the subaccount manually and assign role collections to users, follow the instructions in [Setup of a SAP Business Technology Platform subccount using btp-setup-automator or manually](../freetier/README.md).
+  As the Boosters do not run in a SAP BTP Trial environment or in a "free tier" option along with Pay-as-you-go (PAYG) or Cloud Platform Enterprise Agreement (CPEA), follow the instructions in [Setup of a SAP Business Technology Platform subccount using btp-setup-automator or manually](../freetier/README.md).

 - **Consumption-based Pay-As-You-Go SAP BTP Account:**
 No entitlement necessary.
 Be sure that you have enough credits to run the services.